stebrech/accessible-pdf/_basics/create-and-modify-pdf-tags-in-acrobat.md

 4. Another click on the icon “Options” now shows the command “Document is Tagged PDF”.
 Click on this command.
 5. The entry “Tagged PDF” says now “Yes” within the “Document properties”.

-<iframe width="750" height="422" title="YouTube: First steps to create a Tagged PDF in Adobe Acrobat" src="https://www.youtube-nocookie.com/embed/zlG1DKLW9h0" frameborder="0" allow="encrypted-media" allowfullscreen hl="en"></iframe>
+<iframe width="750" height="422" title="YouTube: First steps to create a Tagged PDF in Adobe Acrobat" src="https://www.youtube-nocookie.com/embed/zlG1DKLW9h0?hl=en?cc_load_policy=1" frameborder="0" allow="encrypted-media" allowfullscreen></iframe>
 ### Semantics

 Now you can start tagging.
 The topmost tag needs to be `<Document>`.